 If the test is negative and the person’s period still hasn’t arrived a week later, it may be a good idea to repeat the test.

 Pregnancy tests can also be done at any health clinic, including with us!
+Our average wait time for an appointment is 4-6 weeks from the day you call.
 If you get a pregnancy test done at our centre, we ask for a $5 donation, but it’s not mandatory.
 The doctor or nurse may do a urine test in the centre or give a blood requisition form for blood work.
 Blood tests can often detect hCG slightly earlier than urine tests and may be done as soon as 6 – 8 days after a risk of pregnancy.